Atom Grants

 Funder: Getty Foundation

-Due Dates (Anticipated): October 2027 (Full application deadline for the 2028–2030 Postdoctoral Fellowship in Conservation Science)
+Due Dates (Anticipated): October 2027 (Full application deadline, projected)

-Funding Amounts: Two-year postdoctoral fellowship; typical support includes salary and research resources for the duration.
+Funding Amounts: Two-year postdoctoral fellowship; typical support includes salary and benefits for the duration.

-Summary: Supports recent PhDs in chemistry or related physical/material sciences to conduct conservation science research on organic materials in cultural heritage at the Getty Conservation Institute.
+Summary: A two-year fellowship for recent PhDs in chemistry or related sciences to conduct hands-on research in conservation science at Getty.

-Key Information: Next competition is expected to open in fall 2027; all dates are projected and subject to confirmation.
+Key Information: Next application round expected to open in fall 2027; only recent PhDs in relevant sciences are eligible.

 Description

-The Postdoctoral Fellowship in Conservation Science is a two-year program hosted by the Getty Conservation Institute (GCI).
-It provides early-career scientists—specifically, recent PhD recipients in chemistry, physical sciences, or material sciences—with immersive, hands-on research experience in the field of conservation science.
-Fellows join the Materials Characterization research group, focusing on the study and analysis of organic materials found in cultural heritage, such as paints and plastics.
-The fellowship emphasizes the development of analytical protocols, data evaluation methods, and collaborative research, with outcomes supporting conservation treatment strategies and technical art history studies.
-Fellows become integral members of a vibrant research community and collaborate closely with external researchers and practicing conservators.
+The Postdoctoral Fellowship in Conservation Science is a two-year research opportunity offered by the Getty Conservation Institute, designed to provide recent PhD graduates in chemistry and related physical or material sciences with immersive, hands-on experience in conservation science.
+Fellows join the Materials Characterization research group and participate in both new and ongoing projects, focusing on the study and analysis of organic materials (such as paints and plastics) found in cultural heritage objects.
+The fellowship emphasizes the development of analytical protocols, advanced data evaluation methods, and collaborative research with both Getty staff and external partners, all aimed at informing conservation strategies and contributing to the field of technical art history.

 Atom